ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-build.md

         in many different industries including; Automotive, Rail and Utilities.

         With 25 years of experience we understand how important cost and reliability is.
-To ensure every project is a success, we work closely with our customers from the costing stage right through to production, focusing on producing panels that are cost effective and fit for purpose.
+To ensure every [control panel](www.assembly-solutions.com/control-panels) project is a success, we work closely with our customers from the costing stage right through to production, focusing on producing panels that are cost effective and fit for purpose.
   - type: column
     column:
       title: 100% Electrical Testing